Moving to Bahrain Guide

 The national language in Bahrain is Arabic, though as a major expat destination it should come as no surprise that a range of other languages are encountered with regularity.
 English, for example, is considered a second language in Bahrain.
 It is a compulsory subject taught in all schools, many road signs display bi-lingual advice in both Arabic and English, and there are even English-language newspapers freely available.

 As a network of islands transportation around Bahrain is intriguing.
-Bahrain International Airport (BIA) – where most visitors are likely to arrive in the country – is actually located on a separate island to the capital.
+Bahrain International Airport (BIA) – where most visitors are likely to arrive in the country – is actually located on a separate island from the capital.
 A modern bridge allows road access from Muharraq Island to Bahrain Island.

 An even more impressive bridge links Bahrain to the Saudi Arabian mainland.
 Known as King Fahd Causeway, this multi-lane bridge spans a total of 15 miles.
-This is a notable achieve for a country whose largest island is only 29 miles in length at its longest point.
+This is a notable achievement for a country whose largest island is only 29 miles in length at its longest point.

 Once within the country, driving is arguably the most practical way to get around.
 Visitors with a valid UK driving license may drive for three months in Bahrain, after which point an International Driving Permit will be required.